-Your doctor has suggested you have an endoscopy or EGD as part of the evaluation at National Jewish Health.
-An EGD allows the doctor to look inside the esophagus, stomach and small intestine.
-These are the upper portions of your digestive system.
-You will be sedated for this procedure so it will not be uncomfortable.
-Your doctor will use a small flexible tube, starting at your mouth, to see inside your body.
-Your doctor may also do a biopsy during the EGD.
-During a biopsy a small amount of the tissue is taken from the lining of the digestive system.
-These biopsies can’t be felt so you will not be sore when you wake up.
-The tissue can be studied closely to help determine your diagnosis and the best treatment for you.
+Your doctor has suggested you have an EGD as part of your evaluation at National Jewish Health.
+An EGD allows the doctor to look inside the esophagus, stomach and small intestine using a small flexible tube.
+You will be sedated for this procedure so it should not be uncomfortable.
+Your doctor may also do a biopsy during the EGD, where a small amount of tissue is painlessly taken from the lining of the digestive system.
+The tissue is studied to help determine your diagnosis and the best treatment for you.

 Please follow these instructions closely.
 If this is not done, we will need to reschedule the test.

 The medicines you receive during the EGD will make you sleepy.
-Ask someone you know and are comfortable with to accompany you to drive you home after the procedure.
-If you do not have someone with you to drive you home, the procedure will be cancelled.
+You will need someone to drive you home after the procedure.
+If you do not have someone to drive you home, the procedure will be cancelled.
 It is a good idea to have someone with you through the remainder of the day and night, but this is not imperative.
 You will not be able to work, drive, or make any decisions for the rest of the day.
 You will not be allowed to use public transportation unless you are accompanied.

 If you use oxygen at home, please bring a portable oxygen unit with you.
-This includes oxygen use when you sleep and/or are active.
 You may need to use the oxygen for a while after the procedure.